josephchenhk/learn/Shell/Tutorial.md

 ## top

+`ps` shows only static snapshot of processes; while `top` can dynamically show processes.
 After entering `top`, use the following command to sort:
 1. Linux

 * Sorted by CPU: P